- Shuttle Bus

 - The FTR states that the traveler can be held financially responsible for his/her travel transactions if the transaction is not in compliance with the FTR.

 - As to penalties and fees associated with any changes to a non-refundable ticket, please refer to DOE Notice “Travel using the Government’s Contract City-Pair Air Fares and Non-Contract Air Fares (including non-refundable air fares)”.

-10. How can I pay for a non-refundable ticket that has to be issued against my government credit card immediately if my travel is scheduled for a later date?
+10. How should I pay for a non-refundable ticket that has to be issued against my Government credit card immediately if my travel is scheduled for a later date?

 All tickets issued more than 30 days to travel will be placed on the House Account.
 Traveler/Travel Arranger will need to call the Travel Desk at (301) 903-2500, Option 4, Option 2 to arrange for House Account approval.

 Useful Travel Telephone Numbers and Websites:

 Option 4, then 2

 CGE On-Line Reference: http://gotravel.doe.gov

 DOE Travel Manual: DOE O 552.1A Admin Chg 1, Travel Policy and Procedures

 Bring the documents to Room BH-071 in the Forrestal building.
 The documents need to be marked with the file name.
 Customers will be asked to fill out an order form with their information.